 He was calm like Jheel-a-Dal, alert like a fish, poised to face the world.
 But more than that he rarely deflected from his poise and purpose in life.
-Who was this un-hero-like hero amidst us whose control over his mind was a given, like the sunsets following sunrises, ad infinitum?
+Who was this unheroic looking hero amidst us whose control over his mind was a given, like the sunsets following sunrises, ad infinitum?

 Later, after obtaining B.A. in physics from Kashmir, he went to Lahore for masters in physics.
 He was educated there in D.A.V.
 College.
 He also studied at Banaras Hindu University for a special course.

 Throughout his student life he remained a very good student; I believe, almost always obtaining a first class.
 You could see, later in his life, how he thought.
 He used his raw intelligence to ask simple questions about the subject at hand.
 Simple answers to the questions, whether obtained from others, or worked out by himself, formed his mind on the subject.
 He seemed to give facts an important consideration before using his intuition.

 He taught simply, as it was a projection of himself to the world.
 He was without rancorousness of his colleagues and without the fanfare they clamored for.
 He well knew intrigues in his professional world but he would leave them at the college door when he calmly bicycled to his home at Rainawari to relax with his family.
 He never taught me in college but one winter he coached me in physics at F.Sc. level at his home.
 He would use the deriving method to impress knowledge in a student.
 That is, he would start the principles of the topic at hand, and analytically derive its higher states of knowledge.
 This way the topic looked so easy to understand.
 But reworking the experience at home later, I would lose his sure grip and simplicity of explanation, and feel the disappearance of his magical touch.
 It is at his home I first saw a picture of Albert Einstein, little knowing how important a part of my mind he would become later.